jacobvsdanniel/tf_rnn/README.md

 This is the TensorFlow implementation of a recursive neural network model.
 It's designed to work with data structures defined by https://github.com/ofirnachum/tree_rnn.

-# Example changes to test this model in sentiment.py
+# Test this model in stanford sentiment dataset

+Edit sentiment.py
 ```python
 # Initialize a model:
 config = tf_rnn.Config(